Nocandidate/EnergyPolicyandGovernance/README.md

 # EnergyPolicyandGovernance
-Please, click on 'Create ExcelCalculations' to see the calculation made.
+Please, click on 'Create ExcelCalculations' to see the calculations made.